15 Educational Facts About Old School

 12. WILSON WAS TEASED BY HIS CO-STARS.

 Vaughn, Wilson, and Ferrell dubbed themselves “The Wolfpack”—years before Phillips directed The Hangover—because they would always make fun of each other.
-A particularly stinging exchange had Ferrell refer to Legally Blonde (which Wilson had co-starred in) as Legally Bland.
+A particularly stinging exchange had Ferrell refer to Legally Blonde (which Wilson had starred in) as Legally Bland.
 Wilson said it didn’t make him feel great.
-Wilson retorted by saying to Ferrell, "Will, you know the transition from TV to the movies isn't a very easy one, so you might just want to keep one foot back in TV just in case this whole movie thing falls through!"
+Wilson retorted by telling Ferrell that "the transition from TV to the movies isn't a very easy one, so you might just want to keep one foot back in TV just in case this whole movie thing falls through!"

 Before filming, Vaughn worked with Ferrell to figure out their characters' backstories and how they knew each other; he credited that with helping him figure out who Bernard was, which led to several ad-libbed moments.
 “The earmuff scene where he swears in front of the kids, and then I tell the kid to earmuff, that all is off the cuff.
 But that stuff is a lot easier to do when you know who you are and your circumstances, and who your characters are,” Vaughn explained.

 15. FERRELL AND VAUGHN DIDN’T LOVE A SCRIPT FOR A SEQUEL.